Erin woke up slowly. She woke up to the sight of a bag full of money on her table. For a moment, she thought the Goblin had left it.

 “Later, maybe.
 Right now, I want to talk to the Drake guy who ripped me off the other day.
 You know; the one that took all my money.
 The ugly one.”

 The other customers and shopkeepers nearby who heard that laughed loudly.
 The female Drake grinned and covered her smile.
 She pointed, and Erin turned to see a scowling Drake four stalls down.

 Erin marched over to the Drake.
-He glared at her, but this time Erin glared back.
+He glared at her, but now, Erin reflected the glower and added more to it.
 He shifted his gaze pointedly over Erin’s head.
 She cleared her throat.
-When he still ignored her she kicked the bottom of his stall.
+When he still ignored her, she kicked the bottom of his stall.